This is our growing collection of training resources for your career in commercial trucking.

 SGI Commercial Learners License & Exam

-Upgrading your Class 5 driver’s license to any commercial class of license involves multiple steps you will need to follow.
+Upgrading your Class 5 driver’s license to any commercial class license involves multiple steps you will need to follow.
 This can all be done through SGI.

 Transportation of Dangerous Goods (TDG)

 The goal of the Transportation of Dangerous Goods Regulations is to reduce the danger posed by these goods during their handling and transport.
-All handling, offering for transport or transporting dangerous goods must be carried out in compliance with these Regulations.
+All handling, offering for transport, or transporting dangerous goods must be carried out in compliance with these Regulations.